 There may be no immediate benefits to participating in the study.
 But you may benefit from receiving HIV counseling and finding out if you are infected with HIV or HSV-2.
+HIV positive young women may benefit from knowing their CD4 cell count.
 Also, your community and other communities may benefit from this research in the future.